ibm-cloud-docs/BlockStorage/faqs.md

 |                 2 TB |              1.81 TiB |
 {: caption="Table 1.
 Decimal vs Binary units" caption-side="bottom"}

 The storage system uses base-2 units for volume allocation.
 So if your volume is provisioned as 4,000 GB, that's really 4,000 GiB or 4,294,967,296,000 bytes of storage space.
-The provisioned volume size is actually larger than 4 TB.
+The provisioned volume size is larger than 4 TB.
 However, your operating system might display the storage size as 3.9 T because it uses base-2 conversion and the T stands for TiB, not TB.

 ## Does the volume need to be pre-warmed to achieve the expected throughput?
 {: #prewarm}